Last Updated on : 2025-07-15 08:21:23download

 0xFF

 , the cloud saves this ID and associates the reported unlocking method with the app account that is bound with this lock.
-The member ID 0xFF
+The user ID 0xFF

 will be used when the cloud sends commands of this unlocking method.
 This scenario only applies to smart padlocks provided by BioLock and Hui-Li.
 The unlocking methods cannot be deleted from the cloud.0xFD

 , the cloud saves this ID and associates the reported unlocking method with the app account that is bound with this lock.
-The member ID 0xFD
+The user ID 0xFD

 dp_type (1 byte) |